 Many individuals with depression turn to complementary health approaches as an adjunct to or in place of conventional treatment.
-Although these approaches are commonly used and readily available in the marketplace, many of these treatments have not been rigorously studied for depression.
+Although these approaches are commonly used and readily available in the marketplace, many of them have not been rigorously studied for the treatment of depression.
+For some approaches, there is uncertainty regarding their efficacy while, for others, the evidence suggests a modest reduction in the symptoms of depression.
+Some natural products used in this regard (e.g., St. John’s wort) have significant herb-drug interaction concerns.
+Health care providers should know what complementary approaches their patients are using alone, or in combination with, conventional care.
 For this reason, it’s important that you understand the benefits and risks of these complementary approaches to advise your patients.

 This issue of the digest provides the state of the science for several of these complementary health approaches.

-Some evidence suggests that omega-3 fatty acid supplementation may provide a small effect in adjunctive therapy in patients with a diagnosis of major depressive disorder (MDD) and on depressive patients without a diagnosis of MDD.
-Most trials have been adjunctive studies.
-Although the data are promising, controlled trials of omega-3 fatty acids as a monotherapy are inconclusive compared to standard antidepressant medicines, and it remains unclear that a mechanism is present to suggest that a pharmacological or biological antidepressant effect exists.
+At present, it’s uncertain whether omega-3 fatty acid supplementation may be useful for depression.
+Some studies have shown small effects in adjunctive therapy in patients with a diagnosis of major depressive disorder (MDD) and on depressive patients without a diagnosis of MDD; however, most trials have been adjunctive studies.
+Controlled trials of omega-3 fatty acids as monotherapy are inconclusive compared to standard antidepressant medicines, and it remains unclear that a mechanism is present to suggest that a pharmacological or biological antidepressant effect exists.

-There is some evidence that suggests St. John’s wort (Hypericum perforatum) may have an effect on mild to moderate major depressive disorder (MDD) for a limited number of patients, similar to standard antidepressants, but the evidence is far from definitive.
+Results of some studies suggest that St. John’s wort (Hypericum perforatum) may have an effect on mild to moderate major depressive disorder (MDD) for a limited number of patients, similar to standard antidepressants, but the evidence is far from definitive.
 Although some studies have demonstrated a slight efficacy over placebo, others contradict these findings.

 The significant herb-drug interactions of St. John’s wort (Hypericum perforatum) are important safety considerations.

-Current scientific evidence does not support the use of SAMe for the treatment of depression.
+Current scientific research does not support the use of SAMe for the treatment of depression.

-Current scientific evidence does not support the use of Inositol for the treatment of depression.
+Data from current scientific research do not support the use of Inositol for the treatment of depression.

-There is some limited evidence that suggests music therapy may provide an improvement in mood.
+There is some evidence that music therapy may provide short-term benefits for people with depression.